polylang/polylang/readme.txt

 * Pro: Fix page shared slugs with special characters
 * Pro: Fix synchronized posts sharing their slug when the language is set from the content
 * Pro: Fix PHP warning with ACF Pro 5.8.1
+* Pro: Fix ACF clone fields not translated in repeaters
 * Better management of user capablities when synchronizing taxonomies terms and custom fields
 * Extend string translations search to translated strings #207
 * Update plugin updater to 1.6.18